miguelangelsequedapinero/miguelangelsequedapinero/README.md

 - 👋 Hi, I’m @gaiasamadhi
-- 👀 I’m interested in Web development with JavaScript
+- 👀 I’m interested in Web development with JavaScript and TypeScript
 - 🌱 I’m currently learning Data Structures and Algorithms and also Design Patterns
 - 💞️ I’m looking to collaborate on ...
 Maybe you have a proposal for me?
 - 📫 How to reach me ... please write me an email :-)